dedis/cosi/README.md

 ## Chose the Right Directory for the Examples

+** This does not work anymore, as the CoSi-servers are not running anymore **

 For the examples in the following sections, we suppose you're in a directory where you can find the following files: `README.md` and `dedis-group.toml`.